Arshath015/Exploratoru-Data-Analysis-using-Python/README.md

 # Dataset
  -The dataset used is StudentsPerformance.csv, which includes student performance data across different subjects, parental level of education, race/ethnicity, and gender.

-      import pandas as pd
-      import numpy as np
-      import seaborn as sns

       # Load the dataset
       data = pd.read_csv(r"D:\Projects\EDA\StudentsPerformance.csv")